CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 # Main Features

+In our database (main -> database -> HR_DB.sqlite -> employees), there are some test users.
+You may log in as any of the existing users by the username and password.

 1. LoginScreen / Login use-case
   Presents a login screen with Insane-HR-System logo prompting the user to enter username and password.
   If the corresponding user exists, builds the appropriate screen.